lee00777/movieChart/README.md

 # Check Top 20 movies every day! 🎬
-This is a website built with React (Function components), using The Movie Database (TMDB) API.
+This is a website built with React (Functional components), using The Movie Database (TMDB) API.

 Users can check a list of the current popular movies on TMDB.
 This list updates daily.